kunwu522/certified_edge_unlearning/README.md

-# Graph Edge Unlearning via Influence Analysis
+# Certified Edge Unlearning for Graph Neural Networks
 This is an implementation of paper [Certified Edge Unlearning for Graph Neural Networks]().
 We provide the code of graph edge unlearning.
 In addition, we present the code for reproducing the experiments.

 ## Dependencies